This article was originally published on 6 March. It is being updated in light of Arnab Goswami stepping down as editor-in-chief of Times Now.

 The split screen with anxious and dazed faces, licking lips and drawing breathe just before another stream of insensible words are spat in the general direction of the red eye of the camera has become a norm rather than a morbid exception on the prime time news broadcasts.

-Unflinching and relentless, the purpose of the TRP driven “debates” have for long been transformed from a showcase of diverse ideas and viewpoints into a brownie points contest where the only parameter for judgement is the decibel level.
+Unflinching and relentless, the purpose of the TRP driven “debates” have for long been transformed from a showcase of diverse ideas and viewpoints into a brownie points contest where the only parameter for judgment is the decibel level.

 In India, the phenomenon is relatively new.
 Although in this short span of time, the format has gained wide popularity and nervous acceptance.
+This is most evident in shows like Times Now's Newshour that has very recently experienced the exit of its talismanic editor-in-chief and aggressor-in-chief Arnab Goswami.

 Indian news broadcast was never wrinkle free, far from it.
 But this new unwarranted aggression seeped into our collective nightmares fairly recently.